kestux/packnet-test/README.md

 I'm making all DB fields nullable to make my work easier now.
 In the real life I would never make such fields like album title, artist, etc nullable.

+please remove 5 min from comit times as I was distracted